TrustFlow

 • Compliance workflows and attestations

-• Inter-org approvals and governance processes
+• Inter-org approvals, governance, and reconciliation

 Roadmap (indicative)